MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	- Holly wants Adatum's users to be able to access both on-premises and cloud applications using the same passwords.
 That way, each user doesn't have to remember multiple passwords.
 	- Because Adatum plans to keep its on-premises Exchange environment, it must implement an Exchange hybrid deployment.
- 	- Adatum has on-premises devices that require access to Microsoft Entra ID Hybrid Join.
-Adatum has joined these devices to its on-premises Active Directory and registered them with Microsoft Entra ID.
-As such, these Microsoft Entra hybrid joined devices require periodic network connectivity to Adatum's on-premises domain controllers.
+ 	- Adatum has on-premises devices that need to be able to join Microsoft Entra ID as hybrid Microsoft Entra ID joined devices.
+As such, these devices require periodic network connectivity to Adatum's on-premises domain controllers.
 Without this connection, these devices become unusable.

 	On the **Review synchronization tools** page, Holly discovers that it provides a **Help me decide** feature that recommends which synchronization tool to use based on your synchronization requirements.
 Holly decides to use this feature, so select **Help me decide**.

 9. By selecting the **Help me decide** option, the wizard displays a list of predefined requirements that can impact which synchronization tool an organization should use.
-In the list of requirements that appears, select the following Adatum requirements to see which sync tool the system recommends (Note how the recommendation either remains the same or changes after selecting each additional requirement): <br/>
+In the list of requirements that appears, select the following three Adatum requirements to see which sync tool the system recommends (Note how the recommendation either remains the same or changes after selecting each additional requirement): <br/>

 	- Select **I require the ability for users to access both on-premises and cloud-based applications using the same passwords (Password hash sync and Password writeback).**  <br/>

 		**Note:** After selecting this check box, note the recommendation that appears at the bottom of the page.
-By just selecting this one requirement, the system recommends using **Microsoft Entra Cloud Sync**. <br/>
+For this one requirement, the system recommends using **Microsoft Entra Cloud Sync**. <br/>

 	- Select **I have Exchange on-premises objects that I need to sync to the cloud (Exchange hybrid).**  <br/>

-		**Note:** After selecting this second check box, the recommendation is still **Microsoft Entra Cloud Sync** based on these two requirements.
+		**Note:** After selecting this second check box, the recommendation is still **Microsoft Entra Cloud Sync** based on these first two requirements.

 	- Select **I have devices on-premises that I need to access Microsoft Entra ID Hybrid Join.**  <br/>